siriusctrl/UniPublic/eodp/README.md

 3. why it is useful?
 	- normally the raw data is not usable, including some wrong data and missing value
 	- we need to build connection beteween different data set in order to  implement anaylsis
+4. why it is challenging
+    - reformatting and validating data requires transforms, which is can be difficult to specify and evaluate
+    - converting data values to different types sometimes quite challenge

 ---------------------------------
 ### LECTURE 2 AND LECTURE 3 (re, XML, HTML, JSON)